 The Madison-Rafah Sister City Project was founded in 2003 by a group of concerned citizens in Madison, Wisconsin seeking to forge person-to-person relationships with Rafah, Palestine.
 We also wanted to increase public awareness of the Israeli-Palestinian conflict and to influence U.S. public policy to benefit both peoples.
 Although our project was denied “official” Sister City status by the City of Madison in 2004, we have continued as an unofficial sister city group since.

-- providing solidarity and material assistance to the citizens of Rafah and Palestine in general,
+- Providing solidarity and humanitarian assistance to the citizens of Rafah and elsewhere in Gaza and the West Bank;

-We staff information and crafts tables at all of our events and the events of other groups; we annually participate in Madison’s Fair Trade Holiday Festival and Overture International Festival where we sell a large variety of fair trade Palestinian crafts and Holy Land olive oil products.
-We sponsor and co-sponsor speakers and films throughout the year, including the annual Rachel Corrie Commemorative Dinner and the “speakers to schools” program which provides speakers free of charge to area high schools.
-The Madison-Rafah Sister City Project offers a Palestine Film Lending Library with a large number of films available for local educational or individual showings.
+We staff information and crafts tables at our events and those of other groups.
+We annually participate in Madison’s Fair Trade Holiday Festival and Overture International Festival to sell a large variety of fair trade Palestinian crafts and olive oil products.
+We sponsor and co-sponsor speakers and films throughout the year.
+We participate in emergency demonstrations and campaigns as needed.

-We belong to the U.S. Campaign to End the Israeli Occupation, the Madison Area Peace Coalition, and the Wisconsin Network for Peace and Justice.
+We belong to the U.S. Campaign for Palestinian Rights and the Wisconsin Network for Peace and Justice.
 We work cooperatively with many other local and national groups.